nkabbara/nkabbara.github.io/books/on-writing-well.md

 * Don't worry about hurting other people's feelings.
 Write your memoir as if you didn't care, then come back to decide on whether you should edit anything out.
 * Reduce.
 Pick one main point, one story, one quest, just one essential thing that will guide your memoir.
 * What's most important is not what you did, but how what you did has changed you.
-* One way to go about creating material for your memoirs is: everday, write a complete piece from what is most vivid in your memory.
+* One way to go about creating material for your memoirs is: everyday, write a complete piece from what is most vivid in your memory.
 Then file it away.
 Don't go through old notes and such.
 Once you have enough full pieces, a pattern will start to emerge and you'll know what kind of memoir you're going to have.

-A good example that encompases everything we've seen so far:
+A good example that encompasses everything we've seen so far:

 Author's suggestions for improvements: